ayberkdikcinar/devops-soup/aws/compute/cheatsheet.md

 - Run large-scale batch computing workloads.
 - Automatically scales resources based on workload demands.

-# AWS Elastic Beanstalk
+# AWS Elastic Beanstalk (Similar to Heroku)

 [Elastic Beanstalk](https://aws.amazon.com/elasticbeanstalk/)

 - Platform as a Service (PaaS) offering.
 - Deploy, manage, and scale applications easily.
-(Similar to Heroku)
 - Supports various programming languages and platforms.

+# Amazon LightSail

+- Easiest way to have a virtual server and managing it on aws.
+- Fixed price package that includes virtual machine, SSD based storage, DNS Management and static IP.
+- Like a hosting providers (hostinger, godady etc).
+- If your only need is using some virtual machine on the aws platform.
+That is what you need.

 # AWS App Runner